elunna/nerfhack-changelog/README.md

 * Rabid monsters get an additional bite that can cause the player to become rabid.
 This bite attack is also poisonous (damaging CON), similar to the rabid rat.
 * Rabid monsters don't regenerate
 * They grudge all non-rabid monsters (that are capable of catching rabies).
-* They occasionally move erratically (from confusion)
+* They occasionally move erratically
 * They will never flee or become scared and will actively approach.
 * Rabid monsters cannot quaff potions.
 * Rabid monsters cannot be tamed.